Flammable1850/pacman-cache-automation/README.md

 # pacman-cache-automation
 # Repo containing scripts for the automatic removal of pacman cached packages, based on a timely schedule.

 # The storage space on your hard drive can fill up rather quickly on an Arch system.
-We can free storage space on our hard drives in several ways, one of them being to clean the pacman package manager of cached packages through a simple script, which I will show you how to create:
+There are several ways to free up space, I will show you how to automate one of them to remove cached paccman packages by removing unused packages automatically, one a timed basis.

 # Step 1: